nextflow-io/vscode-language-nextflow/README.md

 make server
 ```

-Finally, press `F5` to build the extension and launch a new VS Code window with the extension loaded.
+Finally, in VS Code or Cursor, press `F5` to build the extension and launch a new workspace with the extension loaded (alternatively you can run `Debug: Start Debugging` from the command palette).

 You will be prompted to enter a path to your Nextflow workspace, which defaults to `../test-workspace` relative to the project directory.